 If you're a novice at fishing, it's probably best to start on the lower level of the pier.

 Renting Fishing Equipment at Santa Monica Pier

 You can rent poles and other fishing necessities at a bait and tackle shop at the far end of the pier.
-Be advised that although the pier doesn't have specific opening and closing hours, Pier Bait and Tackle is a private company.
+Be advised that although the pier doesn't have specific opening and closing hours, "Santa Monica Pier Bait & Tackle - The Last Stop Shop" is a private company.
 It's best to call ahead to make sure they'll be open when you need to visit.

 Types of Fish